 Place on the pizza stone and bake for about 10 minutes until golden and crisp.

-- When baking these watch them very carefully.
-They go from underdone to burnt in a matter of seconds.
+- When baking your tortilla chips, watch them very carefully.
+They can go from underdone to burnt in a matter of seconds.

 - This recipe is 4 Weight Watchers Smart Points per portion

 Homemade tortilla chips recipe commissioned by Philadelphia.
 All opinions our own.